Rivian Automotive IPO will test whether EV stocks can keep living up to the hype

-The automaker is coming to market after an explosion of EV hype in recent years—largely driven by headline magnets like Tesla and Lucid—which put Rivian’s offering on track to be one of the year’s most hotly anticipated.
-Eleven years after Tesla debuted at a total worth of under $2 billion, Rivian is eyeing a monster valuation of $77 billion and a possible slot among the top ten biggest IPOs in U.S. history, according to Bloomberg.
+The automaker is coming to market after an explosion of electric vehicle (EV) hype in recent years—largely driven by headline magnets like Tesla and Lucid—which put Rivian’s offering on track to be one of the year’s most hotly anticipated.
+Eleven years after Tesla debuted at a total worth of under $2 billion, Rivian is eyeing a monster valuation of $77 billion and a possible slot among the top 10 biggest IPOs in U.S. history, according to Bloomberg.

 Here’s what to know: